 Tall oil is perhaps the most versatile of all forest products.
-It is used e.g. in the production of biofuels and it can be fractionated into quantities of substances with different properties.
+It is for instance used in the production of biofuels and it can be fractioned into quantities of substances with different properties.
 In the production of biofuels, tall oil helps to reduce carbon dioxide emissions significantly.

 Tall oil often replaces fossil-based substances.
-Everywhere in our everyday life is pine oil – in soap, glue, tape, facade and wall paints and countless other products.
+It is everywhere in our everyday life – in soap, glue, tape, facade and wall paints and countless other products.
 Together with our owners and customers, we find more areas of use all the time.

-Crude pine oil is produced from crude pine soap, which is extracted from black liquor from the sulphate pulp industry.
-Crude pine oil comes from the so-called extractives in the wood raw material and is called crude tall oil regardless of which type of wood the raw material consists of.
+Crude tall oil is produced from crude pine soap, which is extracted from black liquor from the sulphate pulp industry.
+Crude tall oil comes from the so-called extractives in the wood raw material and is called crude tall oil regardless of what type of wood the raw material consists of.

 Crude tall oil contains valuable chemical substances, which can be further processed by distillation into various components such as fuel or “green” chemicals.